 A license for the IDE costs $40.
 The license allows you unlimited use of the IDE and includes unlimited support (within reason).
 Also a license is required for commercial use of the product.
 Commercial use of the IDE without a license is in breach of the terms and conditions of the IDE.
 The license also includes upgrades as the product improves.

 Q: How do I buy a license?

 A: Just click HERE to go to the payments page, then press the "Pay by Card" button and buy securely using a credit or debit card, payments powered by Stripe [NOTE: we have had to temporarily take this function offline sometimes, please contact us by email if you would like to purchase a license and we'll sort it out right away].

 If you would rather use the Mac App Store version and pay as you go subscription (with free one month trial), then go HERE and when you decide to get a subscription, just follow any of the prompts in the app.
 The Mac App store version free one month trial also includes full support and commercial use.

 Q: Why is the macOS Apple App Store product called "S4A IDE", rather than "Swift for Arduino", is it different?

 A: The version on the App Store is functionally the same for the same release number.
-It has the same Swift compiler, same uSwift standard library, same LLVM back end, GCC/binutils and avrdude.
-But it uses a different build system not based on gmake) and it does not have access to some common directories.
-This is due to strict code signing and sandbox restrictions on the app store.
-The "Swift for Arduino IDE" you can purchase here is still code signed, hardened and notarised by Apple so it is just as secure, but it is not sandboxed, which means it can access standard directories on the mac.
+It has the same Swift compiler, same uSwift standard library, same LLVM back end, binutils and avrdude.
+But it uses a different build system (not based on gmake) and it does not have access to some common directories.
+This is due to sandbox restrictions on the app store.
+The "Swift for Arduino IDE" you can download here is still fully code signed, hardened and notarised by Apple so it is just as secure, but it is not sandboxed, which means it can access standard directories on the mac.